 Many therapeutic choices are available for Anthropophobia, but it is essential to identify this phobia as soon as possible to stop its progression.
-Therapy sessions aimed at transforming negative ideas into positive ones might be a necessary treatment.
+Therapy sessions aimed at transforming negative ideas into positive ones might be necessary.
 A therapist will guide you in this journey to identify the roots of your fears and build emotional resilience against your internal conflicts.

 If your symptoms are severe, the doctor could prescribe certain medications to treat them.
 Some studies have also suggested that meditation and mindfulness can help individuals to overcome their Anthropophobia.

 Forming and being a part of Support groups to be able to talk and gradually overcome the phobia